Data-to-Insight-Center/patra-kg/README.md

   - `5002` (REST Server)

 #### Dependencies
+- **Neo4j**: Version **5.21.0-community** is deployed via Docker (manual installation is not required).

+Optional:
+If the system needs to support Model Card similarities, you need to obtain a valid Open AI API key.
+This is disabled by default.
+If you need to enable it:
 - **OpenAI API Key**: Obtain and configure a valid key.
 Refer to the [OpenAI documentation](https://platform.openai.com) for instructions.
-- **Neo4j**: Version **5.21.0-community** is deployed via Docker (manual installation is not required).
+- **Enable Similarity**: Set the environment variable ENABLE_MC_SIMILARITY to True and set the OPENAPI_API_KEY environment variable with your obtained key.
 ---

 ## Quickstart